Skip to content

 5. Choose Next.

-6. Under Specify settings, for Trail, select one from the dropdown list.
-(Optional) If you are ingesting CloudTrail logs from another account, select a linked account from the Account dropdown list first.
+• (Optional) If you are ingesting CloudTrail logs from another account, select a linked account from the Account dropdown list first.

 7. Under Log Source, Select S3 or CloudWatch as the log source.